koenrane/KR-new-site/content/alignment-allows-nonrobust-decision-influences-and-doesn-t.md

 >
 > My attempt at a framework where "improving one's own evaluator" and "believing in adversarial examples to one's own evaluator" make sense:
 >
 > - The agent's allegiance is to some idealized utility function $U_{ideal}$ (like CEV).
 The agent's internal evaluator `Eval` is "trying" to approximate $U_{ideal}$ by reasoning heuristically.
 So now we ask Eval to evaluate the plan "do argmax w.r.t.
 Eval over a bunch of plans".
-Eval reasons that, due to the the way that Eval works, there should exist "adversarial examples" that score very highly on Eval but low on $U_{ideal}$.
+Eval reasons that, due to the way that Eval works, there should exist "adversarial examples" that score very highly on Eval but low on $U_{ideal}$.
 Hence, Eval concludes that $U_{ideal}(plan)$ is low, where plan = "do argmax w.r.t.
 Eval".
 So the agent doesn't execute the plan "search widely and argmax".
 > - "Improving `Eval`" makes sense because Eval will gladly replace itself with `Eval_2` if it believes that `Eval_2` is a better approximation for $U_{ideal}$ (and hence replacing itself will cause the outcome to score better on $U_{ideal}$)
 >
 > Are there other distinct frameworks which make sense here?